scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 A early result in the study of complex networks was the observation that many networks existing in nature exhibit a scale-free degree distribution.
-This means that the distribution of the number of edges of each node in the network (the node's *degree*) is a power law distribution, characterized by the formula:
+This means that the tail of the distribution of the number of edges of each node in the network (the node's *degree*) converges to a power law function:

 .. math::

-   formula here
+   y = ax^k

+(Scale-free referes to the scale invariance of the power law distribution.)

 The other most widely known random graph model, the Erdős-Rénri model, produces networks with normal(?) degree distribution.